shorepine/tulipcc/docs/tulip_merge.md

  * unix_mphal.c
  * mpconfigport.h

+There will be small API changes in MP that you'll have to fix, probably in `modtulip.c`, but it should be straigthforward.

 This is all you need to get Desktop working on a fresh MP.

 ## ESP-IDF

+This assumes you've alread done the Desktop merging.

 ESP-IDF's main branch is rarely what you want.
 You should first check what the latest ESP-IDF version MP supports.
 As of now, that's 4.4.4.
 So download their combined zip from their github release page and put it in `esp-idf` in our Tulip root.
 Run ./install.sh in it to make sure it grabs the latest toolchain.